leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: dryeyes-causes_riskfactors-cornearefractive
 - What are the causes and risk factors of Dry eye syndrome?
+- What causes dry eyes
+- does wind cause dry eyes
+- Why is my eyes so dry
+- What causes dry eyes
+- Does too much screen time cause dry eyes?
+- Why is my eyes getting drier
+- Is dry eyes common
 - Why do I have dry eyes?
 - What makes my eye dry?
 - How do my eyes become dry?